Harry Pierpont: Capture and confessions of Bandit Gang members

 Late Saturday evening, December 27, 1924, James Robbins, 22, of Lebanon, Indiana, was arrested by local police after being seen flashing a large amount of cash.
 Robbins confessed to his involvement in the Upland State Bank robbery, the attempted robbery at Noblesville, and the robbery of the Lebanon hardware store.

 Robbins' confession led to the arrest on December 29, 1924, of William Behrens, 20, of Monticello, Indiana.
-Behrens, when brought to the Grant County jail, at first denied any involvement in the Upland, Marion or Noblesville robberies, but changed his story and admitted his involvement in the Upland robbery when identified by the cashier and another witness.
+Behrens, when brought to the Grant County jail, at first denied any involvement in the Upland, Marion, or Noblesville robberies, but changed his story and admitted his involvement in the Upland robbery when identified by the cashier and another witness.
 Both men denied any involvement in the South Marion bank robbery.

-Robbins confessed that on December 22, they had robbed the Shelby hardware store in Lebanon, then proceeded to Upland in a Moon car that had been stolen from Indianapolis the evening before.
+Robbins confessed that, on December 22, they had robbed the Shelby hardware store in Lebanon, then proceeded to Upland in a Moon car that had been stolen from Indianapolis the evening before.
 His share in the Upland robbery was between $300 and $400.
 He stated that after the Upland robbery the gang separated.

 Behrens was identified by Deputy Sheriff Schell as being one of the men in the Moon car when it was stopped in Marion two hours before the Upland robbery.
-Behrens later confessed to Sheriff Renbarger of Grant County to his involvement in the Upland robbery, and told where he had hidden part of the money in Monticello.
+Behrens later confessed to Sheriff Renbarger of Grant County of his involvement in the Upland robbery and told where he had hidden part of the money in Monticello.

-On Tuesday, December 30, 1924, a third member of the gang, Marion "Red" Smith, 22, of Springfield, Illinois was arrested in Indianapolis.
+On Tuesday, December 30, 1924, a third member of the gang, Marion "Red" Smith, 22, of Springfield, Illinois, was arrested in Indianapolis.
 Smith had been tracked down by an operative of the Webster Detective Agency of Indianapolis, and was arrested after returning via train from Springfield to Indianapolis.
 Smith admitted to taking part in the Upland robbery, but denied being a part of the South Marion or Noblesville cases.

 Information obtained from the three men indicated that the gang was planning a return attempt to rob the bank in Noblesville.
 Robbins spoke freely of his involvement and stated to the press that he became acquainted with all of the robbers while incarcerated at the Indiana State Reformatory.

-Robbins and Behrens were arraigned December 30, 1924 in Grant County Circuit Court after 5 o'clock, where they entered guilty pleas, and were sentenced to ten to twenty years in the Indiana State Reformatory.
+Robbins and Behrens were arraigned December 30, 1924, in Grant County Circuit Court after 5 o'clock, where they entered guilty pleas, and were sentenced to ten to twenty years in the Indiana State Reformatory.